NanaVan/data-smooth/README.md

 - `PLS_interpolation`: used as if interval of x-coordinate is not equal

 ## Example
-Following the steps in `test.py` to find a most probable distribution line for data in `Test.txt`, you might have a glance at our method.
+Following the steps in `test.py` to find a most probable distribution line for data in `test.txt`, you might have a glance at our method.

 ## License
 This repository is licensed under the **GNU GPLv3**.